azer/door/README.md

 $ door config.json -p 80
 ```

-It'll be watching changes on config.json and reloading the proxy table.
+No need to restart the server after changes.
+It watches the config file for changes and
+updates its proxy table *(if no error occurred)* automatically.

 ![](https://dl.dropboxusercontent.com/s/lz5re7hq3qmc6wm/npmel_20.jpg)